VolumeZero/ptero-bot/README.md

 It provides real-time server monitoring, detailed embeds, and an interactive server manager UI inside Discord.

 Even if you are not the owner of the Pterodactyl panel, you can still use user-specific API keys to manage your own servers through the bot.
-(Status embeds will not work without an application API key.
-Server status will eventually be supported)
+(Node status embeds will not work without an application API key.
+Server status will work fine)

 ## ✨ Core Features